 Cis/cisgender Used by trans groups and others to denote someone who is not transgender and identifies with their sex at birth.
-However, many women's groups object to this definition, noting they identify as females or as women. eg they lacking as ferriales of as women.
+However, many women's groups object to this definition, noting they identify as females or as women.
 Cross-dressing The wearing of clothes, make-up or other accessories generally associated with the opposite gender; not now frequently used.
 Deadname The name that a trans person had in the other gender and no longer uses.
 Gender dysphoria A medical/clinical term referring to difficulties a person has where they identify as a different gender from their biological sex.
 Gender The way that someone might express themselves as expression masculine or feminine by clothing or behaviours.
-Gender identity Refers to an internal sense of gender and whether (irrespective of the legal position) someone identifies themselves as one or other gender, or a fluctuating gender, or no gender.
-Gender The legal term used in the Equality Act 2010 as a protected reassignment characteristic, but also used to refer to the process of someone changing their name, pronouns and living in their self-identified gender, including with legal recognition (without necessarily hormonal or surgical treatment).
-Non-binary Where someone identifies as either having a gender which is in-between or beyond the two categories of "man" and "woman" or fluctuating between "man" and "woman", or as having no gender, either permanently or some of the time.
-Trans/transgender Someone whose gender identity or gender expression does not fully correspond with the sex they were assigned at birth.
+Canday identity Gender identity Refers to an internal sense of gender and whether (irrespective of the legal position) someone identifies themselves as one or other gender, or a fluctuating gender, or no gender.
+Gender Gender reassignment (irrespective of the legal position) someone identifies themselves as one or other gender, or a fluctuating gender, Gender (irrespective of the legal position) someone identifies themselves as one or other gender, or a fluctuating gender, or no gender.
+The legal term used in the Equality Act 2010 as a protected characteristic, but also used to refer to the process of someone changing their name, pronouns and living in their self-identified gender, including with legal recognition